nikcleju/IT20162017/Lectures/03_SourceCoding.md

 McMillan theorem:

-* An uniquely decodable code satisfies the Kraft inequality:
+* Any uniquely decodable code **also** satisfies the Kraft inequality:
 $$ \sum_i D^{-l_i} \leq 1.$$

 Consequence:

-* For every uniquely decodable code, there exists in instantaneous code with the same lengths.
+* For every uniquely decodable code, there exists in instantaneous code with the same lengths!

-* Even though the class of uniquely decodable codes is larger than that of instantaneous codes, we have no benefit.
+* Even though the class of uniquely decodable codes is larger than that of instantaneous codes, it brings no benefit in codeword length

 * We can always use just instantaneous codes.